apacheignite/documentation/clustering/cluster-config.md

   ]
 }
 [/block]
-While for the nodes from the second cluster the configuration can look like this way [block:code]
+While for the nodes from the second cluster, the configuration can look like this:
+[block:code]
 {
   "codes": [